-In October 2011, we engaged the services of a prominent luxury jewelry brand strategy, positioning, and marketing firm to assist us with formulating a cohesive branding strategy that encompasses Forever Brilliant® loose moissanite jewels, finished jewelry brands under leading designers, and our e-commerce and home party lines of business.
-Our initial efforts have resulted in new corporate and product logos, product packaging, and the planned introduction of designer branded finished jewelry.
-We believe our efforts to position Forever Brilliant® as the whitest and brightest moissanite jewel available anywhere in the world, the engagement of a prominent brand-building firm to convey our message, and the introduction of designer finished jewelry brands will help us to build brand recognition and increase consumer awareness of our products.
+We believe our efforts to position Forever Brilliant® as the whitest and brightest moissanite jewel available anywhere in the world and the introduction of designer finished jewelry brands will help us to build brand recognition and increase consumer awareness of our products.
 We also expect that this strategy of building brand recognition will help to support revenue streams as our intellectual property rights expire in the future.

-- · Launching our direct-to-consumer e-commerce website Our direct-to-consumer e-commerce website, www.moissanite.com, went live to the public in August 2011.
+- · Launching our direct-to-consumer e-commerce website Our direct-to-consumer e-commerce website, Moissanite.com, went live to the public in August 2011.
 Our focus in the latter part of 2011 was to improve site functionality, add new features, and increase product assortment.
 In May 2012, we partnered with a preeminent Chicago-based web design firm to develop a new lifestyle look as well as technologies to personalize the content of our website based on how the site is accessed.
-The newly redesigned website is also targeted to include over 100 new features designed to enhance the customer experience.
-Additionally, we are continuing to expand the website's jewelry assortment through an exclusive agreement with one of the top jewelry manufacturers in the U.S. To complement our improved functionality and assortment on the website, we also began in the first quarter of 2012 to invest resources in online marketing campaigns, email marketing, and social marketing designed to increase traffic and sales conversion ratios.
+The newly redesigned website went live in October 2012 and features a more intuitive web presence designed to enhance the customer experience and convert more traffic into sales with over 100 new features to be included when all phases are complete.
+Additionally, we are continuing to expand the website's jewelry assortment through an exclusive agreement with one of the top jewelry manufacturers in the U.S. To complement our improved functionality and assortment on the website, we also began in the first quarter of 2012 to invest resources in online marketing campaigns, email marketing, and social marketing designed to increase traffic and sales conversion ratios, and we expect this investment to increase in the fourth quarter during the holiday season.
 We believe our direct-to-consumer e-commerce sales channel will not only add to our top-line revenues in a significant manner, but will also play a key role in our campaign to increase overall consumer awareness of moissanite.
 We also envision e-commerce as a part of a broader effort to establish online connections with consumers that build our brands and our business with retail partners. - · Launching our direct-to-consumer home party business Our direct-to-consumer home party business, Lulu AvenueTM, officially launched in April 2012 concurrently with our direct sales front-end and back-office system's go-live date, our 58-page spring/summer catalog, and a series of nationwide launch events designed to introduce Lulu AvenueTM jewelry products and the direct sales business opportunity.
-As we continue in 2012, our initiatives include the recruitment of independent sales representatives, targeted marketing and advertising campaigns, and product merchandising for future catalog seasons.
+As a result of our services and licensing agreement with JudeFrances discussed above, we target to include new, exclusive fashion and moissanite jewelry designs by JudeFrances beginning with the Lulu AvenueTM Spring 2013 catalog.
+In a separate transaction, we also entered into an asset purchase agreement in October 2012 with Bamboo Pink, Inc., or Bamboo Pink, a jewelry home party direct sales company affiliated with the owners of JudeFrances, that included, among other assets, all of Bamboo Pink's JudeFrances-designed finished jewelry.
+We plan to feature this inventory in a special Lulu AvenueTM 2012 holiday supplement to complement our recently issued Fall 2012 catalog.
+As we continue in 2012, our other initiatives include the ongoing recruitment of independent sales representatives, including former Bamboo Pink representatives; targeted marketing and advertising campaigns; and product merchandising for future catalog seasons.
 We believe our direct-to-consumer home party sales channel will provide future sales growth and play a key role in our campaign to increase overall consumer awareness of moissanite.